 How to Write a College Essay

 You’ve done it all.
-You aced your high-school classes—earning high marks on the SAT, ACT, and AP exams.
-You spent countless hours volunteering and made it to every volleyball practice on time.
-And, now, it’s time to consider college and write that pesky college application essay.
-It’s your chance to pour your personality and point of view into an essay that could shape the next phase in your life.
+You worked hard in your high-school classes, prepped for and took the SAT/ACT, and spent countless hours doing extracurricular activities.
+And, now, it’s time to write the dreaded college application essay.
+This is your chance to pour your personality and point of view into an essay that could shape the next phase in your life.

 No pressure, right?
 It’s common for high school students to feel overwhelmed by the whole application process, especially if you’re unsure how to write a college essay.
 You’re not alone, as many teens dread having to write about themselves in a personal statement.
-To help calm your nerves (and make the process a little less confusing), it can be helpful first to brush up on what goes into the writing of a compelling college application essay.
+To help calm your nerves (and make the process a little less intimidating), here’s a closer look at what the college essay is all about, plus some simple tips for writing a compelling application essay.

-The number of colleges a student applies to can impact how many personal statements they’ll need to write.
-Before beginning the essay-writing process, though, it can be helpful for applicants to review the personal statement requirements for each college or university where they want to apply.
-Some colleges may share identical essay requirements, while others might request statements tailored to a school-specific prompt.
+The number of colleges you apply to can impact how many personal statements you’ll need to write.
+Before you begin the essay-writing process, you’ll want to review the personal statement requirements for each school you plan to apply to.
+Some colleges have the same essay requirements, while others might request statements tailored to a school-specific prompt.

 • How long should this college essay be?